Doron-Az/dalle_clone/README.md

 DALL-E MERN Clone includes the following features:

 - Generate images based on textual descriptions using OpenAI's GPT-3 API.
-- Upload images and generate textual descriptions using OpenAI's DALL-E API.
+- Upload images and generate textual descriptions using OpenAI's DALL-E API
 - User authentication and registration using JWT.
 - User profile with saved images and descriptions.